johnstownoralhistories/johnstownoralhistories.github.io/_items/Shoulta-Karen-Oral-History-001.md

 Karen: No, the only other thing I can kind of add, you're talking about steel mills, there also was, you know, the mines were really big in that part of Pennsylvania as well.

 (36:32 - 41:05)
-Karen: And I think they also, tying into the the fabric of Johnstown, I do think, you know, the mines had some of their challenges.
+Karen: And I think they also, tying into the fabric of Johnstown, I do think, you know, the mines had some of their challenges.
 I don't think that they had as many layoffs, but I do think some of that probably occurred at the same time, so there probably were multiple, and maybe that's why I didn't feel so, you know, isolated in the sense like this only happened to my family.
 It was happening to lots of families.

 Alexis: Was it something people ever talked about, like the mills or the coal and the economy or job loss?